sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-add-validation/cp-mobile-dev-kit-add-validation.md

     <!-- border -->![MDK](img-1.4.gif)

-7. Provide the below information in the `ValidationFailaure.action`:
+7. Provide the below information in the `ValidationFailure.action`:

     | Field | Value |
     |----|----|